-This year has been historic for women’s college basketball, as national network viewership has increased by 60% and Caitlin Clark has become household name
+This year has been historic for women’s college basketball, as national network viewership has increased by 60% and Caitlin Clark has become a household name

-We’ve now spoken with few other elite players who are primed for deep run in the NCAA tournament as March Madness approaches.Here’s what they told us, along with some things to watch out for this competition.
+We’ve now spoken with a few other elite players who are primed for a deep run in the NCAA tournament as March Madness approaches.Here’s what they told us, along with some things to watch out for this competition.

 What’s it like to have your dad be your basketball coach all through middle school and high school?